htdebeer/pandocomatic/documentation/install.md

 ### Docker

-You can also build and install the latest version yourself by running the following commands:
+Alternatively, you can also build and install the latest version yourself by running the following commands:

 ~~~{.bash}
 cd /directory/you/downloaded/the/gem/to